equinix/equinix-sdk-go/services/fabricv4/docs/CloudRouterChangeOperation.md

 ### NewCloudRouterChangeOperation

-`func NewCloudRouterChangeOperation(op ServiceTokenChangeOperationOp, path string, value interface{}, ) *CloudRouterChangeOperation`
+`func NewCloudRouterChangeOperation(op PrecisionTimeChangeOperationOp, path string, value interface{}, ) *CloudRouterChangeOperation`

 NewCloudRouterChangeOperation instantiates a new CloudRouterChangeOperation object This constructor will assign default values to properties that have it defined,